 We will be celebrating National Library Week by opening our wine library throughout the week.
 Library wines are older, unique, and rare wines that have been purposefully stored to age.
 Like libraries transform minds, the aging process transforms wine – often in unexpected and delightful ways.

 Join us at The Room or The Estate for our limited-time Libraries Transform tasting experience and discover for yourself how age has transformed three select vintages of Trilogy.

 Both The Room and The Estate, located at 1978 West Zinfandel Lane in St. Helena, are open 10 am to 5 pm seven days a week.
 Reservations are required to visit The Estate.
 Additional tasting fees for the library wines may apply.

 You can also join us on Facebook, Twitter, and Instagram – and follow along with hashtags #NationalLibraryWeek and #LibrariesTransform.

 Flora Springs Celebrates the Contemporary Artist at Work

 The Room celebrates contemporary art with demonstrations, installations and performances that showcase the creative genius of artists at work.
-Throughout the month we’ll invite visual artists working in a variety of mediums – spray paint, chalk, metal, paint – for live demonstrations of their artistic process.
-This intimate, behind-the-scenes experience will be augmented with live music (every Saturday) and of course a spectacular selection of our Napa Valley wines, including our popular artistic labels from Flora Springs and Jon Nathaniel Wines.
+Throughout the month, visitors will enjoy artwork from metal artists Taped Metal Canvas and Snapped With Love Photography, and on featured dates we’ll invite visual artists working in a variety of mediums – spray paint, chalk, metal, paint – for live demonstrations of their artistic process.
+These intimate, behind-the-scenes experiences will be accompanied by live music and a spectacular selection of Flora Springs and Jon Nathaniel Wines featuring popular artistic labels.